Safeguarding Your Work: Legal Aspects of Review Writing

 During the kickoff phase, it’s important for UX writers to ask legal questions and address feedback from experts to ensure their reviews are legally sound.
 For more tips on managing legal reviews, keep reading!

-See also Handling Conflicts Of Interest In Review Writing
+See also Ethical Practices In Review Writing

 Asking Legal Questions During the Kickoff Phase